rust-lang/rfcs/active/0000-rename-mut.md

 confusion being the idea that Rust supports immutable references, which I argue it does not.
 (Granted, its very hard to define or prove "widespread").
-With `&mut` references present in the language, this misunderstanding will never go away - no ammount of documentation to the contrary will ever overcome opening up a file, seeing `&mut`, and then concluding that `&` must be immutable, since if it wasn't, why would `&mut` exist?
+With `&mut` references present in the language, this misunderstanding will never go away - no amount of documentation to the contrary will ever overcome opening up a file, seeing `&mut`, and then concluding that `&` must be immutable, since if it wasn't, why would `&mut` exist?